01-edu/public/subjects/ascii-art.en.md

 ### Objectives

-Ascii-art consists on receiving a `string` has an argument and outputing the `string` in a graphic representation of ASCII letters and numbers.
+Ascii-art consists on receiving a `string` has an argument and outputting the `string` in a graphic representation of ASCII.

 This project will help you learn about :